William Clark: Indigenous nations and war

 Indian diplomacy occupied much of Clark's time; the dutiful soldier and bureaucrat never wavered in his commitment to an expansionist national agenda that expected Indians to surrender their lands, abandon their traditional ways, and acquiesce to the dictates of the U.S. government.
 But he was aware of the consequences and he demonstrated genuine concern for the plight of destitute native people increasingly threatened with extinction, so much so that Indian-hating frontier settlers called him an "Indian lover".
 Clark's expeditions and frontier settlement gave him unique views and feelings toward Native Americans.
 He felt as though he held a firm hand when he had to, but at the same time he had passion towards them as people still deserving of rights.
 At times he was said to be too compassionate.
 Clark took his position as one of extreme importance to not only the government of the United States, but to the Native American people as well.

 Clark recognized Indians' nationalism, their history, language, culture, and territory and negotiated treaties between the various nations and his.
 He tried to protect Indians and preserve their culture by removing them from the influences of white society, providing life-saving inoculations, having their portraits painted, and assembling a museum of Indian artifacts.
 At the same time, he removed Indians from their ancestral lands; encouraged federal "civilization" and "education" programs to change native lifestyles, religious beliefs, and cultural practices; and usually promoted the interests of American citizens over Indian needs and desires.

 During the War of 1812, Clark led several campaigns, among them in 1814, one along the Mississippi River, up to the Prairie du Chien area.
 He established the short-lived Fort Shelby, the first post in what is now Wisconsin.
 Soon, the post was captured by the British.
-When the Missouri Territory was formed in 1813, Clark was appointed as the governor by President Madison.
-He was reappointed to the position by Madison in 1816, and in 1820 by President Monroe.